 Is the Writing Center for me?

-I'm a strong writer.
+I'm a great writer.
 Is the Writing Center for me?

 Yes!
 All writers can benefit from the feedback of an interested reader.
-In fact, just about all professional writers show their work to others in order to improve it.
+In fact, most professional writers--including your professors--show their work to others in order to improve it.

 Does the Writing Center see students who aren't first-years?